 |

-concentration of minority carriers can not grow indefinitely while light shines
+Evidently, the density of minority carriers cannot grow indefinitely

 |